If you're responsible for the HR or team management of an SME - you're in luck - this one's for you.

 2. Gym memberships

 Staying active is important for living a healthy, happy life.
 To encourage staff to move more, some EAPs offer free or subsidised gym memberships.

 Exercise is one of the main tools we have at our disposal to deal with mood disorders and mental health.

 For the most part, staff who are fitter will have stronger immune systems.
 The knock-on-effect is that they’re less likely to need time off for illness and more likely to work firing on all cylinders.

 We've found workshops that tackle stress, work-life balance and mindfulness are really popular for staff.
 From academic study to learning the benefits of laughing, breathing and dealing with anger to arts and crafts, workshops are a great way to build confidence at work.

 Holding professional workshops is great for building individual confidence.
-In fact, all of our line managers and Space to Breathe members recently completed a Mental Health First Aider course.
-Courses like this can help staff spot and manage signs of workplace depression.
+Courses Mental Health First Aid can help staff spot and manage signs of workplace depression.

 Author: Aimée Brougham-Chandler

 An IDM-certified Digital Copywriter as of February 2023, Aimée is Breathe's Content Assistant.
 With a passion for guiding readers to solutions for their HR woes, she enjoys delving into & demystifying all things HR: From employee performance to health and wellbeing, leave to company culture & much more.